jakobjassmann/ecodes-dk-lidar/README.md

 __*NOTE: This repository is currently under development.*__

 ## General notes
-This project has been developed with OPALS 2.3.2.0, Python 2.7 (as distributed with OPALS) and GDAL 2.2.4 (from OSgeo4W64) executed on Windows 2012 Server.
+This project has been developed with OPALS 2.3.2.0, Python 2.7 (as distributed with OPALS), pandas (0.24.2) and GDAL 2.2.4 (from OSgeo4W64) executed on Windows 2012 Server.

 ## Repository Structure
 ```